 Applicants should have preparation in general chemistry at an intermediate level, organic chemistry, physics, and introductory courses in the biological sciences.
 Not having preparation in all of the areas does not preclude admission.
 Training in physical chemistry and calculus is desirable.

-Applicants are required to submit GRE general test scores, but subject tests are not required.
-Applicants must also arrange to have three letters of recommendation sent.
+Applications are processed online through the Cornell Graduate school admissions page.
 As part of their application students write a statement explaining why they are interested in pursing a PhD in Microbiology at Cornell University.
-This statement should be tailored to Cornell’s Graduate Microbiology program.
+This statement is important and should be tailored to Cornell’s Graduate Microbiology program.
 While students should mention potential PhD advisors that they are particularly interested in working with, successful applicants are also generally those that show broad interests and a willingness to explore a variety of areas within the field of Microbiology at Cornell.
+Applicants must arrange to have three letters of recommendation sent.
+Applications can include extra documents and information that provide a more complete picture of the scholarship and motivation of the applicant.
+Applications do not require GRE scores (general or subject tests).

 The Graduate program in Microbiology is competitive, but students accepted into the program get full tuition, student health insurance coverage, and a full stipend.
 Questions about admissions can be directed to the Graduate Field Assistant, Tina Daddona.